Authoring Dynamic Code Generation Skills

 Primary natural-language instruction or text payload.

-This is enough for the subsystem to record prompt guidance, a human-readable argument description, and the normalized tier label before executing the standard decision path.
+This is enough for the subsystem to record prompt guidance, a human-readable argument description, and the resolved model value before executing the standard decision path.